city_hall

 HEALTH and ENVIRONMENT IMPACT

-Air pollution contributes to higher rates of cardiovascular and respiratory disease, like asthma, and has been linked to higher COVID-19 mortality rates.
-Some air pollutants, like methane and carbon dioxide, are also greenhouse gases.
-They increase the retention of heat in the atmosphere.
-The effects of climate change in Boston will likely include:
+Air pollution contributes to higher rates of cardiovascular and respiratory diseases, among other health burdens.
+Some air pollutants, like methane and carbon dioxide, are also greenhouse gases, which increase the retention of heat in the atmosphere.
+The effects of climate change in Boston include:

 • greater flooding